 Understand the details

-Most credit cards cover travel insurance only for those under 65, or only for two weeks.
+Most of Canada’s best travel credit cards cover travel insurance only for those under 65, or only for two weeks.
 “If you’re travelling for longer than two weeks buy top-up coverage for the extra days,” says Ingle.
 “And if you have a chronic condition such as diabetes, get it in writing from your insurance company ahead of time that your condition is covered,” says Ingle.
 The same goes if you’re travelling to do a risky activity, such as mountain climbing.
 “Check the details,” he says.
 “It will save you any regrets.”

 - Why accident insurance isn’t worth the cost